openturns/openturns/python/doc/theory/reliability_sensitivity/strong_maximum_test.rst

      state function is reasonably linear in the vicinity of :math:`\vect{OP}^*`, which can validate the second hypothesis of FORM.
-   | If the behaviour of the limit state function is not linear, we can
+   | If the behavior of the limit state function is not linear, we can
      decide to use an importance sampling version of the Monte Carlo method for computing the probability of failure.
      However, the information obtained through the Strong Max Test,